cbudjan/cbudjan.com/content/2013-06-23 new domain name.md

 ## Bonus: Version Control With Git &raquo;

 If you follow the above steps you are all set to host your static html/css/js files on Amazon S3.
 However, the underlying Markdown/RST and Python files are not backed up this way.
 You could just upload your entire website content to S3, but there is a more elegant solution, in particular if you are interested in version control à la Subversion: [Git](http://git-scm.com/).
 Git requires some getting used to but luckily there are several good tutorials around[^git1] [^git2].

 Once your website is version controlled via Git, it is just a `git push origin master` command away from being backed up on [Github](https://github.com/).
 This not only increases transparency of your work but is also very much in the spirit of open source/open science.
-The beauty part of such a system is it's flexibility: beyond a personal website, a static file engine can also be used to generate anything relating to your research such as manuscripts, reports and electronic lab notebooks[^ELN].
+The beauty part of such a system is its flexibility: beyond a personal website, a static file engine can also be used to generate anything relating to your research such as manuscripts, reports and electronic lab notebooks[^ELN].
 This is something I am seriously considering and working on.
 Stay tuned.

 [R53]: http://aws.amazon.com/route53/
 [Route53]: http://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html#root-domain-walkthrough-switch-to-route53-as-dnsprovider